 During the week I like to make easy meals for my family.
 And there’s nothing easier than sautéing shrimp.
 Really, easy.
 I love this recipe because it’s so simple and uses just seven ingredients.
 It tastes a lot like the shrimp served at the Japanese restaurants where the chefs cook at the table – but it’s way better because it’s made with organic ingredients.
-Plus, my kids love it and it tastes great over sprouted rice or cauliflower rice.

 - 1 lb shrimp, deveined (I prefer shells removed but tails on – if shrimp is frozen make sure it’s defrosted and ready to cook)